How Can a Vegetarian Diet Impact the Environment?

 The enhanced greenhouse effect signifies the human contributed gases entrapment of heat in the atmosphere.
 Earth’s natural process allows elements to distribute a sufficient amount of heat throughout the planet to sustain life.
 When pollutants invade this space, they convert the sun’s energy quickly into heat and hold it in the atmosphere for extended periods.

 As greenhouse gases trap heat in the air, the Earth’s temperature rises over time.
 The media targets carbon dioxide as the bad boy of air pollutants, but methane is 25 times more effective at trapping and reflecting heat in the atmosphere.
-To reduce the effects of cattle emissions, one must limit their consumption of beef.
+One positive environmental impact of going vegetarian is reducing overall cattle emissions.

 Livestock requires adequate grazing land to preserve their health and well-being.
 To maintain this space, farmers place synthetic fertilizers in the soil that prevents nutrient depletion.
 When fertilizers mix with dirt, it releases nitrous oxide.